NeRF-based Visualization of 3D Cues Supporting Data-Driven Spacecraft Pose Estimation

 \subsection{Validation setup}

 Our experiments are conducted on a pose estimator trained on SPEED+~\cite{park2022speed+}.
 SPEED+ contains 59,960 synthetic images depicting a spacecraft, TANGO from the PRISMA mission~\cite{gill2007autonomous}, used to train a pose estimation network and assess its accuracy on Hardware-In-the-Loop (HIL) images.
-The two metrics reported in this paper are the angular error, $E_R$, in degrees along with the translation error, $E_T$ in meters.

 The pose estimation network $P_\Theta$ considered in our experiments is \textbf{SPNv2}~\cite{park2024robust}, \textbf{a state-of-the-art spacecraft pose estimation network} designed to achieve a good accuracy on real images, despite their differences with the synthetic ones.
 To generalize to unseen domains, SPNv2 relies on strong data augmentation policies applied to a hybrid architecture which regresses the 6D pose and predicts the position of $K$ pre-defined keypoints through heatmaps. (see \cref{sec_related_works}).
 Its architecture consists in an EfficientNet backbone~\cite{tan2019efficientnet} that predicts feature maps which are then shared by 3 heads.
 The first head regressed $K=11$ heatmaps that highlight pre-defined keypoints on the spacecraft, \ie, the 8 corners of the spacecraft body and the extremities of its three main antennas.
 Given the coordinates of these $K$ keypoints, the relative pose can be computed by a Perspective-n-Point solver~\cite{lepetit2009ep}.
 The second head consists in an EfficientPose~\cite{bukschat2020efficientpose} which regresses the relative pose and bounding box.
 Finally, the last head performs foreground segmentation.
 Unless otherwise mentioned, SPNv2 is trained using the same parameters as in the original paper~\cite{park2024robust}.